Palm Sunday church bombings: State of emergency

-On the same day, Egyptian President Abdel Fattah el-Sisi announced that a three-month state of emergency would be imposed.
-The attack was seen as underscoring the failure of Egypt's intelligence agencies to "anticipate a coordinated wave of attacks" and the difficulty of stopping suicide attacks, despite the "largely unfettered powers" of the President el-Sisi and his imprisonment and exiling of "thousands of political opponents".
+On the same day, Egyptian President Abdel Fattah el-Sisi declared a three-month state of emergency.
+The attack was seen as underscoring the failure of Egypt's intelligence agencies to "anticipate a coordinated wave of attacks" and the difficulty of stopping suicide attacks, despite the "largely unfettered powers" of Sisi and his imprisonment and exiling of "thousands of political opponents".

-The three-month state of emergency must be approved by the Parliament of Egypt.
-Following its approval, President El-Sisi would have the authority to increase the powers of the police in arrests, surveillance, and seizures.
+The state of emergency declaration required approval from the Parliament of Egypt, after which Sisi would have the authority to increase the powers of the police in arrests, surveillance, and seizures.
 The state of emergency was continuously extended every three months since its inception until October 2021.

 Responsibility

 An online statement via the Amaq News Agency said, "A security detachment of the Islamic State carried out the attacks against the two churches in the cities of Tanta and Alexandria".
 The two Egyptian suicide bombers were named Abu Ishaq Al-Masri and Abu Al-Baraa Al-Masri.

 The group previously said the Islamic State was responsible for the December 2016 Botroseya Church bombing at St. Peter and St. Paul's Church in Cairo, which killed 29 people and injured 47 others.